zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Get the number of elements within a set.

-   :s: the set to query.
+   :param s: the set to query.

    :returns: the number of elements in the set.